Big Pigeon in Southwest Iowa

 • entered service 8 Dec 1941 from Marshalltown, Marshall Co.; body not recovered; memorialized Courts of the Missing, Natl.
 Cem. of the Pacific, Honolulu, Oahu, Hawaii.

-• Coast Guard Cutter USS Clover (WLB-292), stationed in Alaska Territory; DNB 18/19 May 1944, Dry Bay, Alaska Territory panhandle; member of a seven-man boat crew from Clover who all drowned in the breakers at the entrance to Dry Bay, the Alsek River mouth, while going to the aid of two stranded fishing vessels.
+• Coast Guard cutter USS Clover (WLB-292), stationed in Alaska Territory; DNB 18/19 May 1944, Dry Bay, Alaska Territory panhandle; member of a seven-man boat crew from Clover who all drowned in the breakers at the entrance to Dry Bay, the Alsek River mouth, while going to the aid of two stranded fishing vessels.

 † Melton, Derald William, SN 17-131-529, US Army Air Force, Pott.
 Co.